chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 ### Set up your DNS record

-Once the service obtained as external IP address, press **Ctrl + C** to stop the previous command.
+Once the service obtained an external IP address, press **Ctrl + C** to stop the previous command.
 You can now continue to set up your DNS record.

-A shell script called `add_ip.sh` is provided and you has downloaded to the Cloud Shell at the beginning of the lab.
+A shell script called `add_ip.sh` is provided, and you have downloaded it to the Cloud Shell at the beginning of the lab.
 Execute it by running this command:

 ```bash
 . add_ip.sh